From our youngest years we’re taught who and where we are in life isn’t enough.

 Self acceptance is an attitude.

 When I think of self-acceptance and what it means, the words embrace, release and the feeling of being comfortable in your own skin come to me.
 So is there such a thing as negative acceptance and do you have to like yourself to accept yourself?
 I feel like there is a difference between acceptance and resignation with the former feeling softer and having lighter quality.
-Taking a minute to pause, and being a kind and constant friend to yourself and your painful experiences is a great place to start.
+Take a minute to pause, and be a kind and constant friend to yourself and your painful experiences is a great place to start.
 Recognize your feelings in a moment, breakdown your thoughts and fears to try and understand what your motivations are.
 You may not like everything about yourself but show compassion to the areas that are a work in progress.

 Wherever you go, there you are.